cosmosking/CodeRefactoringsForVisualStudio/README.md

 Visual Studio code refactoring that allows swapping arguments around the equal sign in an assignment statement.
 It works on single or many selected assignment statements at once.

+**New Improvements: Improve the InvertAssignmentDirection project to support the Visual Basic Language, and fix a bug where the right newline trivia was missing after inverting VB statements**

 ## Generate mapping